BitcoinUnlimited/cashInterop/README.md

 Default folder location for storing bitcoin data and log files is set to /tmp/cashInterop

 2. You can overwrite this location by using option --tmpdir=<folder_location>.
-Second example below will create the folder in the place where the script is executed.
+Second example below will create the folder "testlogs" in the place where the script is executed.

 	```
 	$ ./example_test.py --tmpdir=/tmp/logfolder
 	$ ./example_test.py --tmpdir=testlogs
 	```